UniteForHumanity/UniteForHumanity/readme.md

 <h3><a name="conduct"></a>Open Camps Code of Conduct</h3>

-In order to foster a productive and welcoming environment for this hackathon, we request that all participants read the <a href="Open Camps Code of Conduct</a> for the event.
+In order to foster a productive and welcoming environment for this hackathon, we request that all participants read the <a href="http://opencamps.org/code-of-conduct.html">Open Camps Code of Conduct</a> for the event.

 <h3><a name="challenges"></a>Challenges</h3>